 We spent 12 days in Perth, 6 of which were used to repair our car and trailer.
 The weather didn’t spoil us either, and then we were sick.
 But that’s over now.
 We are finally heading inland.

-Even though we did not have to much time for sightseeing we still visited a lot: Perth Art Gallery, Western Australia Museum, Perth Zoo, Fremantle Old Town, Fremantle Shipwrecks Museum and Fremantle Prison.
+Even though we did not have too much time for sightseeing we still visited a lot: Perth Art Gallery, Western Australia Museum, Perth Zoo, Fremantle Old Town, Fremantle Shipwrecks Museum and Fremantle Prison.

 Western Australia is a remote, beautiful state with many amazing things to see.
-I will definitely miss white sandy beaches, dramatic cliffs and colorful Ningaloo Reef.
+I will definitely miss white sandy beaches, dramatic cliffs and colourful Ningaloo Reef.

 Unfortunately, we are running late and have to get quickly on the other side of Australia.
 That’s why our next challenge will be the longest shortcut in Australia – 4,600 km across this beautiful country including 1300 km of unsealed Great Central Road.